MapRock/TimeMolecules/docs/llm_prompts/readme.md

 - Keep the Abstract concrete and implementation-specific: describe the exact objects created, their inputs/outputs, how they interact, and what they enable inside this particular script/file.
 Never expand into high-level overviews of the overall idea.
 - Keep the abstract objective, accurate, and self-contained so it can be embedded and retrieved independently.
 - This is not about summarizing what the resource says about itself.
 It is about distilling and directly presenting the main idea the material is communicating.
+- Include key words in the prompt and abstract for the URL that you think is beneficial for embedding searches.

 ## The Process for Creating the Vector Database